tim-sueberkrueb/grout/README.md

-## Grout
+## Baka

 Python tool and library for continuous, clean builds.
-Grout was primarily designed to be used in combination with Snapcraft.
+Baka was primarily designed to be used in combination with Snapcraft.

 ### Dependencies